Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Bridges – connections

-There are six major bridges in Porto over the river Douro and that’s why Porto is sometimes called ‘the city of six bridges’.
+There are six major bridges in Porto over the river Douro, and that’s why Porto is sometimes called ‘the city of six bridges’.
 Porto is frequently referred to as Cidade das Pontes (City of the Bridges).
 Other Porto’s nicknames are ‘Cidade Invicta’ (Unconquered/ Invincible City) and ‘Capital do Norte’ (Capital of the North).

 Feng shui of bridges in Porto, Portugal